 Putting a logistics spend management strategy into action might seem like a huge undertaking, but you can make it manageable by breaking it down into a few key phases.
 Think of it less as a massive overhaul and more as a series of smart, deliberate steps that build on each other.
 A structured approach will help you stay focused, get your team on board, and start seeing results faster.
 The goal is to move from reacting to shipping costs to proactively controlling them.
 With a clear plan, you can build a system that not only saves money but also makes your entire logistics operation more efficient and predictable.

-Assess and Plan Your Strategy
+Step 1: Assess Your Needs and Plan Your Strategy

 Before you can optimize anything, you need a clear picture of where you currently stand.
 This first step is all about gathering data and setting goals.
 Logistics spend management is simply the process of tracking, controlling, and improving all the costs tied to moving and storing your goods.
 Start by pulling together all your carrier invoices, contracts, and shipping data from the last 6 to 12 months.
 Look for patterns and problem areas.
 Are you consistently paying for accessorial fees?
 Are certain lanes costing you more than they should?
 This is your chance to benchmark your current discounts against what’s possible.
 Once you understand your spending, you can set specific, measurable goals, like reducing your overall freight costs by 15% or cutting down on billing errors.